 At the end of the eighteenth century, England was at war with France.
 This war disrupted trade and import of foodgrains from Europe.
 This further aggravated the price rise of foodgrain in England.
 The higher prices encouraged the landowners to enlarge their enclosures for grain cultivation.
 The landowners also pressurized the Parliament to pass the Enclosure Acts.

 Before 1780s, rapid population growth was usually followed by a period of food shortages in England.
-But after that, the food production matched with population growth.
+But after that, food production matched with population growth.
 In 1868, England was producing about 80% of the food it consumed and the rest was imported.

 This growth in food-grain production could be possible because of bringing new lands under cultivation.
 Pasturelands, open fields, forest commons, marshes, etc. were taken over by landlords and turned into agricultural fields.